Jean Michaël Seri: Hull City

-On 8 July 2022, Seri returned to the Championship to join Hull City on a three-year contract.
-Seri made his debut on 30 July 2022 in the home match against Bristol City and scored the winning goal in extra time.
+Seri returned to the Championship on 8 July 2022 to join Hull City on a three-year contract.
+On 30 July 2022, he would mark his debut with the winning goal in a 2–1 home victory over Bristol City.
+His next goal for the Tigers would come on 10 April 2024, scoring his side's second goal in a 2–2 draw with Middlesbrough.

+Al-Orobah

+On 23 August 2024, Seri signed for newly promoted Saudi Pro League club Al-Orobah.

 International career

 Seri made a total of three appearances for the Ivory Coast under-23 team, all of them at the 2011 CAF U-23 Championship held in Morocco, playing every minute of all their three Group B matches against South Africa, Egypt and Gabon.
 Ivory Coast finished third in Group B and thus did not qualify for the semifinals.

 On 27 February 2014, Seri received his first senior international call up for the Ivory Coast in an upcoming friendly match against Belgium; he was an unused substitute in The Elephants 2–2 away draw (held on 5 March 2014) against Belgium.
 On 6 September 2015, Seri made his senior international debut in a 2017 Africa Cup of Nations qualification match against Sierra Leone, playing the entire match in the 0–0 away draw.
-Seri played two of Ivory Coast's three 2017 Africa Cup of Nations Group C matches.
-They finished third in Group C and thus did not qualify for the quarterfinals.
 On 17 November 2015, Seri scored a goal in the 64th minute of the 2018 FIFA World Cup qualification second round second leg 3–0 home win over Liberia to register his first senior international goal.

+Seri played two of Ivory Coast's three 2017 Africa Cup of Nations Group C matches as they finished third in Group C and thus did not qualify for the quarter-finals.
+In the 2019 edition of the tournament he also made two group stage appearances, starting against South Africa and Morocco.

+Seri was a member of the Ivory Coast's squad for the 2021 Africa Cup of Nations and started in all four of the team's matches as they reached the round of 16, losing 5–4 to Egypt in a penalty shootout.

+In December 2023, Seri was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations, and ended up winning the tournament.